intel-iot-devkit/how-to-code-samples/robot-arm/javascript/README.md

 ## Introduction

-This robot arm application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.
+This robot arm application is part of a series of how-to Intel® Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, Intel® Edison board, Intel® IoT Gateway, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
-- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Edison board or Intel® IoT Gateway, computing platforms designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Edison board or Intel® Arduino/Genuino 101 board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
-- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison board or the Intel® Galileo board.<br>
+- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison board or Intel® IoT Gateway.<br>
-- Set up a web application server to control a robot arm using a web page served directly from the Intel® Edison board.
+- Set up a web application server to control a robot arm using a web page served directly from the Intel® Edison board or Intel® IoT Gateway.

 ## What it is

-Using an Intel® Edison board, this project lets you create a robot arm that:<br>
+Using an Intel® Edison board or Intel® IoT Gateway, this project lets you create a robot arm that:<br>
 - continuously checks the Grove* Joystick.<br>
 - moves two stepper motors based on the joystick control.<br>
 - can be accessed via the built-in web interface to control the motors.